Hell's Kitchen, Manhattan: Entertainment industry

 The syndicated Montel Williams Show was taped at the Unitel Studios, 433 West 53rd Street, between Ninth and Tenth Avenues.
 The Power Station recording studios are located near the intersection of 57th Street and Ninth Avenue in Hell's Kitchen.
 In 2016, singer and songwriter Sting recorded his album entitled 57th & 9th there.
 The progressive metal band Dream Theater recorded their fourth studio album Falling into Infinity at the studio.
 Their song "Hell's Kitchen" is named after this area.

 The Comedy Central satirical news program The Daily Show was taped in Hell's Kitchen since its debut until late 2021 when it moved to Times Square.
 In 2005, it moved from its quarters at 54th Street and Tenth Avenue to a new studio in the neighborhood, at 733 Eleventh Avenue, between 51st and 52nd Streets.
 The 54th and 10th location was used for The Colbert Report throughout its entire run from 2005 until 2014.
 Until its cancellation, the studio was used for The Nightly Show with Larry Wilmore, following Stephen Colbert's departure from Comedy Central.
 The studio was later used for Tha God's Honest Truth, produced by Colbert.
 Next door at 511 West 54th Street is Ars Nova theater, home to emerging artists Joe Iconis and breakout star Jesse Eisenberg, among others.

 The headquarters of Troma studios was located in Hell's Kitchen before their move to Long Island City in Queens.
-The Baryshnikov Arts Center opened at 37 Arts on 37th Street in 2005, the Orchestra of St. Luke's opened the DiMenna Center for Classical Music in the same building in 2011.
+The Baryshnikov Arts Center opened at 37 Arts on 37th Street in 2005, and the Orchestra of St. Luke's opened the DiMenna Center for Classical Music in the same building in 2011.
 The Alvin Ailey American Dance Theater opened at 55th Street and Ninth Avenue in 2006.
 The Metropolitan Community Church of New York, geared toward an LGBTQ membership, is located in Hell's Kitchen.